WorkbenchClient

 Examples

-Start a PyMechanical session for the given system name.
+Stop the PyMechanical session for the given system.

 - WorkbenchClient.start_fluent_server(system_name)#